Super-resolution of ultrafast pulses via spectral inversion: Results

 \section{Results}

 Experimental results are depicted in Fig.~\ref{fig:results}.
 The effect of shifting a pulse from the central frequency of the Fourier transformers can be observed in the spectra, as demonstrated in Fig.~\ref{fig:results} (a).
-Fig.~\ref{fig:results} (b) depicts histograms of photon counts at $\pm$ ports, collected for an input of a single pulse shifted by $\varepsilon/2$, for clarity in the regime of large $\varepsilon$.
-In the main measurement, for each $\varepsilon$, analogous histograms $h_\pm(t,\varepsilon)$ are collected.
+In the main measurement, for each $\varepsilon$, temporal histograms of photon counts at $\pm$ ports $h_\pm(t,\varepsilon)$ are collected.
 Counts are then integrated over the measurement period $n_\pm(\varepsilon)=\int \dd{t}\:h_\pm(t,\varepsilon)$ and summed over experiment repetitions.
 Finally, the conditional probability $p(-|\varepsilon)$ is estimated as the fraction of photon counts in the dark port.
 A quadratic model of Eqs.~(\ref{eq:npm}) and (\ref{eq:ppm}) is fitted to $p(-|\varepsilon)$ and the corresponding Fisher information is calculated from Eq.~(\ref{eq:fofeps}).
-Fig.~\ref{fig:results} (c) depicts experimental $p(-|\varepsilon)$ alongside a quadratic fit and a result from a \ulfasr{} simulation.
-Fisher information $\mathcal{F}(\varepsilon)$ for the quadratic fit, \ulfasr{} simulation, simulated direct imaging, and a theoretical prediction of Eq.~(\ref{eq:fofeps}) has been depicted in Fig.~\ref{fig:results} (d).
+Fig.~\ref{fig:results} (b) depicts experimental $p(-|\varepsilon)$ alongside a quadratic fit and a result from a \ulfasr{} simulation.
+Fisher information $\mathcal{F}(\varepsilon)$ for the quadratic fit, \ulfasr{} simulation, simulated direct imaging, and a theoretical prediction of Eq.~(\ref{eq:fofeps}) has been depicted in Fig.~\ref{fig:results} (c).
 Both \ulfasr{} and DI simulations assume an experimentally measured pulse spectrum and in the case of \ulfasr{} a visibility of $93\%$ (c.f. appendix sec.~\ref{sec:app_simulation}, and \ref{sec:app_di_sim}).
 For the theoretical prediction $\mathit{\Delta}\approx 0.293$ is calculated from the Fourier transform of the experimental spectrum.

 The quadratic fit to experimental data and the simulated DI give a super-resolution parameter of $\mathbf{s}=2.13$ The results and parameters have been summarized in Tab.~\ref{tab:params}.